 A setback with these blue light filters is that they always reduce contrast, distorting images and text.
 This can make you strain while reading and reduce your appreciation for videos and photos on your screen.
 Fortunately, newer blue light filters have a coating that selectively blocks blue light while allowing the rest of the light to pass unhindered.
 These have crystal clear clarity while protecting your eyes from blue light, essentially giving you the best of both worlds.
 Just take a look at our Ocushield blue light filters that provide all this together with additional features like an infused privacy filter, an anti-glare coating, and even an anti-bacterial coating.

 Blue light glasses

-Another alternative of getting blue light filters is adjusting background and text color from the settings on your laptop.
+Another alternative to getting blue light filters is adjusting background and text colour from the settings on your laptop.
 This may filter up to about 75-95% of blue light.
 A majority of devices come with built-in applications that filter blue light to allow for relaxation at night.
 Examples include Night Shift, Night Mode, and Night Light.